-Andrew L. Stuyvenberg
+Andrew L. Stuyvenberg, P.C.

 Overview

 Drew has counseled clients in regional transmission organization tariff disputes, worked to secure FERC approval for mergers and acquisitions under Federal Power Act (FPA) section 203, advised on regulatory risks in natural gas and oil pipeline investments, counseled on Natural Gas Act (NGA) regulations and policies, supported electric rate proceedings under the FPA, and assisted clients in receiving natural gas and electric export authorizations.
-He has also provided nuclear regulatory counsel for mergers, acquisitions, and international trade matters.
+He has also provided nuclear regulatory counsel for mergers, acquisitions and international trade matters.

 Drew regularly provides advice regarding compliance with the FPA, the NGA, the Interstate Commerce Act, the Public Utility Holding Company Act of 2005, the Public Utility Regulatory Policies Act, the Atomic Energy Act and agency implementing regulations under each statute.